JoinDevathon/MrTangDev-2016/README.md

 Just put a stone button on an iron block, and there you go, a fridge.
 Click the button for food and saturation.

 Don't eat too much, you might get sick :^)
+If you eat too much, you have to go for a run to continue using the fridge.

 Video: https://youtu.be/xQpGPFuFqoU